ragelord28/indian-option-market/docs/Core.md

    decisions are not sacred, but changing them requires updating Decisions.md.
 7. The project must remain modular and able to grow indefinitely without becoming unmaintainable.
+8. 8.
+The platform only surfaces high-confidence, high-quality trade calls to the trader.
+Low-confidence or noisy signals are filtered out internally, not shown with a caveat — quality over quantity, always.

 ## Who is building this
 The project owner is a non-coder.
 All AI collaborators (Gemini, Antigravity,